Movement as an Emotional Catalyst

 Kevin Woolridge, Pursuit Rehearsal, 2020

-When words fail, movement steps in.
-The way we move carries a weight that transcends language.
 In performance, movement acts as an emotional catalyst, bridging the gap between the performer and the audience.
 It communicates what dialogue cannot, often leaving a deeper, more visceral impact.

 The Universality of Emotional Movement